amadjahzeal/ReadMe2.md/README.md

 # ReadMe2.md
- This project created by Amad&lt This is for JWA batch
+ This project created by Amad
+ This is for JWA batch